 - La Casita del Nido (couples or small families)

-- La Casa Esmeralda (largest with its own terrace)
+- Cala Esmeralda (largest with its own terrace)

 All the bedrooms are made with eco-friendliness in mind and are cozy as can be with Hobbit-style furnishings.

-If the hobbit holes are full, a wonderful alternative place to stay is at Earth Lodge.
-They have a yoga studio, avocado farm, eco-friendly rooms, and an on-site restaurant from their garden.
+If the Hobbit holes are full, a wonderful alternative place to stay near Hobbitenango is Earth Lodge.
+It has a yoga studio, avocado farm, eco-friendly rooms, and an on-site restaurant in its garden.

 Restaurant, Cafe & Bar